Monetize an additional 25% of your AP spend by targeting the long tail.

-In conjunction with Mastercard, Finexio identifies known B2B card acceptors in real time
+In conjunction with Mastercard, Finexio identifies known B2B card acceptors.

-As a voluntary Opt-Out model—suppliers are always in control, but you control the conversation
+Suppliers have a voluntary opt-out mode, but you control the conversation

-1. Why it Works: We target smaller spend suppliers, making the cost of card acceptance lower while providing the convenience of cards.
+Why it Works: We target small spend suppliers, lowering acceptance costs while providing the convenience of cards.

-2. Enhanced Security: Single-use virtual cards can only be used by the payee—offering stark improvements over the security of mailed physical checks.
+Enhanced Security: Single-use virtual cards can only be used by the payee—offering stark security improvements over mailed checks.

-3. Increased Revenue Share: Virtual card eliminates printing and mailing costs of paper checks while driving additional revenue share
+Increased Revenue Share: Virtual cards eliminate the costs of paper checks while driving additional revenue share

-4. Proven Method: Card-by-mail (CBM) has been widely used in many verticals by large publicly traded companies to great success.
+Proven Method: Card-by-mail (CBM) is widely used in many verticals by large publicly traded companies to great success.